-Inspiration for wildlife photography can come from your local area, the garden, urban locations as well as countryside and coastal.
+Inspiration for wildlife photography can come from your local area, the garden, urban locations as well as the countryside and coast.
 You might choose to fill the frame with the head of a majestic lion, capture the abstract shapes of a starling murmuration, or show an urban fox in an inner-city context.

-Research, patience, timing as well as technical excellence will be the deciding factor between an average shot and an outstanding one.
+Research, patience, timing, as well as technical excellence, will be the deciding factor between an average shot and an outstanding one.
 But remember, the priority for wildlife photography is the animal and safety.

 The best wildlife and animal photos